NguyenPhuDuc307/mvvm-design-pattern/README.md

-# Use AutoMapper in MVVM Pattern ASP.NET Core
+# Part 5: Use AutoMapper in MVVM Pattern ASP.NET Core

 >ASP.Net Core has a wide array of libraries that provide great assistance in development strategy.
 Using MVVM pattern and AutoMapper you can reduce your code lines and produce more reusable and efficient code.
 This guide is compiled based on [Get started with ASP.NET Core MVC](https://learn.microsoft.com/en-us/aspnet/core/tutorials/first-mvc-app/start-mvc?view=aspnetcore-8.0&tabs=visual-studio-code) by `Microsoft`.